beling/book-pl/src/ch18-01-all-the-places-for-patterns.md

 patterns.
 Also, the conditions in a series of `if let`, `else if`, `else if let` arms aren’t required to relate to each other.

-The code in Listing 18-1 shows a series of checks for several conditions that decide what the background color should be.
+The code in listing 18-1 shows a series of checks for several conditions that decide what the background color should be.
 For this example, we’ve created variables with hardcoded values that a real program might receive from user input.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-01/src/main.rs}}